Troptrap/MoneyPrinter-Enhanced/README.md

 # MoneyPrinter 💸

-Automate the creation of YouTube Shorts locally, simply by providing a video topic to talk about.
+Automate the creation of YouTube videos locally, simply by providing a video topic to talk about.